dotnet/csharplang/proposals/constant_interpolated_strings.md

 ## Detailed design
 [design]: #detailed-design

 The [specifications](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#interpolated-strings) for interpolated strings remain the same.
+We permit the interpolated strings construct to be used in constants in the [spec](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#constant-expressions).

+These interpolated strings are restricted in that their consituent strings also must be constant.

 ## Drawbacks
 [drawbacks]: #drawbacks